vsirotin/si-units/README.md

         assertEquals(250.0, n.value, ε)

 ### 3.6 Currencies
-SI-Unit library lets you use currencies in your calculations.
+KotUniL library lets you use currencies in your calculations.

 Some example: